 Old Town North offers plenty of ways to feel the fresh air, including riverside greenspaces such as Oronoco Bay Park and the Mount Vernon Trail, which snakes its way north into D.C.
 At Montgomery Park, you can spend a Thursday evening al fresco browsing the vendors at the Old Town North Farmers’ Market or improving your groundstrokes at one of the public tennis courts.
 For an endorphin boost, pedal off on a rental from Wheel Nuts Bike Shop or a Capital Bikeshare steed, or say “namaste” at River’s Edge Yoga.

 Stay a While

 Looking for a longer visit or a staycation?
-Book a room at Sheraton Suites Old Town Alexandria or Holiday Inn & Suites, and look for the upcoming Holiday Inn Express at the former location of Towne Motel on N. Washington Street.
+Book a room at Sheraton Suites Old Town Alexandria or Holiday Inn & Suites, and look for the upcoming Hotel AKA at the former location of Towne Motel on N. Washington Street.